 The preparation of this chapter was supported by a grant from the Natural Sciences and Engineering Research Council of Canada.
-I am grateful to Eduard Hovy, Jane Morris, and Nadia Talent for helpful discussions and examples.
+I am grateful to Eduard Hovy, Jane Morris, Nadia Talent, Helena Hong Gao, and Ulrich Germann for helpful discussions and examples.
+I am also grateful to the anonymous reviewers of this chapter, who made many excellent suggestions for improvement; I regret that space limitations precluded me from adopting all of them.